Prebble on Mercury

 I see some suggestions that Mercury Energy is privatised.
 An understandable mistake.
 No one watching Helen Clark on TV attacking the company would realise that her Government via Mighty River Power is the owner.

 The State Owned Enterprises Act empowers the Government to order the SOE not to cut off the power.
-The might ask why Cabinet is not considering this.
+The media might ask why Cabinet is not considering this.

 We know the answer.